 (a) It shall be the State’s policy to make maximum use of available federal funds for the support of public transportation.
 State operating support funds shall be included in Agency operating budgets to the extent that funds are available.
 State policy shall support the maintenance of existing public transit services and creation of new services to promote the following goals:

-(1) Providing basic mobility for -.
+(1) Providing basic mobility for transit-dependent people..
 Basic mobility allows for access to essential services including medical care (including mental health and dental services), food (grocery shopping and congregate meals), day care for children and older adults, and social and wellness resources.

 (2) Providing access to employment both for people who are not able to drive themselves and for people who choose to use transit vehicles and other shared-ride services to avoid congestion and the cost of automobile commuting